Farama-Foundation/a2perf-benchmark-submission/README.md

 # A2Perf Benchmark Submission

+**Nov 7, 2025: This project has been deprecated due to a lack of widespread community use, and is no longer planned to receive any additional updates or support.**

 This repository contains a template script for training and inference of a model for the A2Perf Benchmark Submission.

 ## Files